The Home Depot and Target breaches reportedly could have been avoided by upgrading to Windows 7 for Embedded Systems. Read here.

 - Hardware Compatibility:

-o Drivers, or programs that machines run on, for new devices such as printers, scanners, routers, etc., will not be available for XP machines.
-For instance, if you purchase a new printer and you are running Windows XP, that printer will not print anything sent from the XP machine.
+o Drivers, or programs that machines run on, for new devices such as printers, scanners, routers, etc., are not available for XP machines.
+For instance, if you purchase a brand new printer and you are still running Windows XP, that printer will not print anything sent from the XP machine.

 Plan for eventual migration: